tammet/gkc/README.md

 the result is the binary `gkc` in the top folder.

 We have tested compilation with gcc 5.4, 7.5 and 9.3, clang 3.8 and 6.0
-under Ubuntu 16 and 18 and with clang under OS X Mojave: if the OS X compilation fails, remove the -static flag from compile.sh and then try again.
+under Ubuntu 16 and 18.

 To compile the Windows binary yourself, use the